Category Archives: Bavarian Royals

 Otto (right) with his parents and brother. source: Wikipedia

-Otto and his brother were raised primarily at Hohenschwangau Castle, brought up by nannies and servants, and had very minimal interaction with their parents, who they came to dislike.
-Despite this, their father was brutally strict, especially with Ludwig, as he was heir to the throne.
+Otto and his brother were raised primarily at Hohenschwangau Castle by nannies and servants.
+They had minimal interaction with their parents, who they came to dislike.
+Their father was brutally strict, especially with Ludwig, as he was heir to the throne.

-In 1871, Otto, along with his uncle Luitpold, represented his brother at the proclamation of the Prussian King Wilhelm I as the first Emperor of Germany at the Palace of Versailles in France.
-Despite his attendance, Otto along with his brother Ludwig did not support the establishment of the German Empire and Prussia’s prominence.
+In 1871, Otto and his uncle Prince Luitpold represented his brother at the proclamation of King Wilhelm I of Prussia as the first German Emperor at the Palace of Versailles in France.
+Despite his attendance, Otto and his brother King Ludwig II did not support the establishment of the German Empire and Prussia’s prominence.
 These views, often publicly expressed, were well known to the Prussians and the newly established German court.

 Otto, c1875. source: Wikipedia

-In this same period of time, Otto first began showing signs of mental illness, suffering from anxiety and depression after serving in the Franco-Prussian War.
-His illness quickly became worse, worrying the court as well as the King, who was expecting Otto to marry and provide an heir to the Bavarian throne.
-He was placed under medical supervision and reports of his condition were being passed to the German Chancellor Otto von Bismarck by spies within the Bavarian court.
+Otto first began showing signs of mental illness, suffering from anxiety and depression, after serving in the Franco-Prussian War.
+His illness quickly worsened, worrying the court and his brother King Ludwig II who was expecting Otto to marry and provide an heir to the Bavarian throne.
+Otto was placed under medical supervision and reports of his condition were passed to the German Chancellor Otto von Bismarck by spies within the Bavarian court.
 By 1872, his doctors were reporting that he was mentally ill, and the following year he was moved to isolation in the southern pavilion of Nymphenburg Palace.

 Dr. Bernhard von Gudden. source: Wikipedia

 Otto’s physician was Dr. Bernhard von Gudden.
-There is much debate about von Gudden’s actions in treating Otto, as well as his brother, King Ludwig II.
-Dr. von Gudden would later diagnose Ludwig as mentally ill as well, despite never examining him or treating him.
+There is much debate about von Gudden’s actions in treating Otto and his brother King Ludwig II.
+Dr. von Gudden would later also diagnose Ludwig as mentally ill despite never examining him or treating him.
 This led to Ludwig being deposed in 1913 and dying mysteriously just days later.
 Many speculate that the doctor’s actions were politically motivated.
-Unlike Otto and Ludwig, von Gudden, along with their uncle Luitpold, supported the establishment of the German Empire and Prussia’s dominance.
-Some historians suggest that it was Bismark pulling the strings, wanting to remove Ludwig and Otto from power, and replacing him with Luitpold who was more easily controlled.
+Unlike Otto and Ludwig, von Gudden and Otto and Ludwig’s uncle Prince Luitpold supported the establishment of the German Empire and Prussia’s dominance.
+Some historians suggest that it was German Chancellor Otto von Bismarck pulling the strings, wanting to remove Ludwig and Otto from power, and replacing him with Luitpold who was more easily controlled.

 Whatever the reasons, Otto was more or less removed from the public eye.
 In 1875, he made a very public appearance at a mass in the Frauenkirche in Munich, causing a scene before being removed.
-He was then moved to Schleissheim Palace against his will.
+Otto was then moved to Schleissheim Palace against his will.
 He made his last public appearance later that year, in August 1875 at the King’s Parade.
-His condition continued to deteriorate and in 1883 he was moved for the last time, taking up residence at Fürstenried Palace which had been specially converted to provide for his confinement.
-Here, he was often visited by his brother, King Ludwig II, who insisted that Otto should be treated well and that no harm should come to him.
+His condition continued to deteriorate and in 1883 he was moved for the last time, taking up residence at Fürstenried Palace specially converted to provide for his confinement.
+Here, Otto was often visited by his brother King Ludwig II who insisted that Otto should be treated well and that no harm should come to him.

 Within a few years, King Ludwig II was also declared mentally ill by Dr. von Gudden, and their uncle Luitpold was appointed Prince Regent.
 Just days later, on June 13, 1886, Ludwig and von Gudden both died under mysterious circumstances, and Otto formally became King.
 However, because of his incapacity, Otto probably never understood that he had become king, and the regency remained in place under Prince Luitpold.